archivesspace/at-migration/README.md

 The migration tool is intended to run as a plugin within Archivists’ Toolkit.
 Instructions and a data mapping are available at on the ArchivesSpace migration tools and data mapping page at http://archivesspace.org/using-archivesspace/migration-tools-and-data-mapping/.

 We recommend migrating to the latest version of ArchivesSpace when possible.
-Archivists’ Toolkit users who are ready to move to the latest version of ArchivesSpace should use version 2.3.x of the tool.
-Archivists’ Toolkit users who wish to move into a pre-1.5.0 version of ArchivesSpace due to the container management changes should use version 1.4.2 of the tool.
+Multiple versions of the migration tool available here: https://github.com/archivesspace/at-migration/releases.
+The ArchivesSpace version numbers supported by a particular release of the migration tool are noted in the release notes.
+Make sure you select the migration tool version that supports the ArchivesSpace version you are migrating into.

 ## NOTES ON DATA MIGRATION AND DEFAULTS
 1. If a date is missing in AT but is required for AS the default date will be set to 1/1/1900 or 0 for integer dates.